apache/amoro/CONTRIBUTING.md

 All files (including source code, configuration files) in the project are required to declare CopyRight information at the top, and the project uses Apache License 2.
-You can configure the copyright information in IntelliJ IDEA with follow steps:
+You can configure the copyright information in IntelliJ IDEA with the following steps:

 1. Open Settings → Editor → Copyright → Copyright Profiles.
 2. Add a new copyright file named Apache.